smartcontractkit/documentation/docs/data-feeds/selecting-data-feeds.md

 ### ⭕ Deprecating

-These feeds are being [deprecated](/docs/reference-contracts/#deprecation-of-chainlink-data-feeds).
-To find the deprecation dates for specific feeds, see the complete [deprecation list](/docs/deprecating-feeds/) or the [data feeds lists](/docs/reference-contracts/) for each network.
+These feeds are being deprecated.
+To find the deprecation dates for specific feeds, see the [Feeds Scheduled For Deprecation](/docs/data-feeds/deprecating-feeds/) page.

 ## Risk Mitigation